 A Nice Little Business by Lilachigh

-Chapter Five: It’s an Apocalypse!
+Chapter Three: It’s an Apocalypse!

 Ever afterwards - especially in those horrid, bright, noon days when the curtains never seemed thick enough to keep out the sunlight - Agnes was forced to admit that everything that happened was Her Fault.
 As she’d tried to explain once to a very bewildered vampire friend, you could trace the events back to sausages.